Noddy in Toytown

 AFTER CRINKLEY BOTTOM

-Following the acquisition of Cricket St Thomas by Warner Hotels in late 1998, the exhibit was closed to the public and demolished to make way for the new hotel buildings.
+Following the acquisition of Cricket St Thomas by Warner Hotels in late 1998, the exhibit was closed to the public and dismantled to make way for the new hotel buildings.
 The whereabouts of the animations remains unknown, although a few pieces were moved to the TV's Family Favourites water ride in 1997 to replace to Noel's House Party finale.
 David Aldridge’s storage warehouse in Dorchester was destroyed by fire in 2010, so in the unlikely event the animations were returned to their creators they sadly would have ended up in ashes.